What is the CIA Triad in Cybersecurity?

-Together, these three principles form the bedrock of many solid cybersecurity strategies.
-The CIA Triad importance’s cannot be overstated, as they are integral not just in protecting individual data but also in upholding the security infrastructure of entire organizations.
-In a world where data breaches and cyber threats continuously evolve, the CIA Triad remains a steadfast guide in our pursuit of a secure digital environment.
+The Cybersecurity CIA Triad is integral to protecting individual data and upholding the security infrastructure of organizations.
+As data breaches and cyber threats continuously evolve, the CIA Triad remains a steadfast guide in pursuing a secure digital environment.

 Confidentiality

-At the heart of cybersecurity, confidentiality is about protecting information from unauthorized access and disclosure.
-According to Veeam’s 2024 Data Protection Trends Report, 75% of organizations suffered a ransomware attack in 2023 — so it’s easy to imagine a scenario in which sensitive personal data or critical business information falls into the wrong hands.
-The implications can range from identity theft to significant business losses.
-Confidentiality serves as a shield, ensuring information is accessible only to authorized people.
+According to Veeam’s 2024 Data Protection Trends Report, 75% of organizations suffered a ransomware attack in 2023; ransomware attacks in many cases include data exfiltration, so it’s not unlikely that sensitive personal data or critical business information could fall into the wrong hands.
+The implications of a successful cyber attack and data breach range from identity theft to significant business losses.
+Confidentiality serves as a cybersecurity shield.

 Methods of Ensuring Confidentiality: